 Accessory Dwelling Units

-The City of Fredericksburg is conducting a community process to develop an accessory dwelling unit (ADU) ordinances to help expand housing options and affordability in neighborhoods throughout Fredericksburg.
-With citizen input, the process will shape the proposed amendments to the Zoning Ordinance that permit the construction of ADUs.
+The City of Fredericksburg conducted an extensive public conversation process with 19 informal community meetings or formal public hearings to develop an accessory dwelling unit (ADU) ordinance to help expand housing options in neighborhoods throughout Fredericksburg.
+The citizen input from these meetings shaped the proposed amendments to the Zoning Ordinance.

 Frequently Asked Questions: